Rotating mesons in the presence of higher derivative corrections from gauge-string duality: Acknowledgment

 \section{Acknowledgment}

-We would like to thank J. Sonnenschein and K. Hashimoto for their helpful comments and especially thank M. Edalati for reading the manuscript and valuable discussion.
-It is also a pleasure to thank M. Vincon for reading the manuscript carefully.
+We would like to thank J. Sonnenschein and K. Hashimoto for their helpful comments and specially thank M. Edalati for reading the manuscript and valuable discussion.
+It is also a pleasure to thank M. Vincon for reading the manuscript very carefully.